brandondjango/NameGameTesting/TestStrategy.md

 In attempt to cover as much functionality as possible, we tested for both.

 We took a completely automated approach.
-Results can be found in the ProbabilityStatistics.md file, but in summary, we found no evidence to support any sort of probability changes in the acceptance criteria outlined by the client.
+The summary of this approach can be found in the ProbabilityStatistics.md file.

 ##Counter tests